 - You can also use our Global Search by selecting the magnifying glass icon from any page on Strava.com

 Create a Club

+- If the club is invite-only, Club Owners and Administrators can invite athletes or approve requests to join.
 Keep in mind that invite-only Clubs are not invisible to non-members; they only require admin permission to join.
 However, recent activity, discussions, and private group events will be hidden from non-members.
-Please note that if you create a club, you will become the Club Owner.
-Unlike Administrators, Club Owners cannot leave the club until they pass on their Owner title to another member.

-Club Owners and Administrators have the ability to edit their club information by clicking the Edit Club button at the top left of the Club page (shown in the uppermost screenshot).
-Options include the ability to change the Club's name, location, sport, description, and more.
-This is also how a club Owner can delete a club; by clicking the Delete Club button at the bottom of the page.
+- Club Owners and Administrators have the ability to edit their club information by clicking the Edit Club button next to the Club name.
+The Delete Club button can be found at the bottom of the page.

 Club Email Settings

 There are two scenarios where club members will receive a notification related to their clubs on Strava.
 To change these settings and to select which club appears on your profile page, visit your Settings page.

 - When someone adds a message to a club discussion board - Club members with this setting selected will receive an email and Strava notification when another club member adds a message to a club discussion thread they have posted in.

 - When a club member adds a discussion post - Club members will receive an Email and Strava notification when a new discussion post is added to the club page.

 - When a user joins their first club on Strava, these settings are automatically selected.
 They apply to all clubs a user has joined, and cannot be customized for individual clubs.